Miah1k/git-intro-activity/activity.md

 1. What are these commands doing?

     ```
-They are setting my username and email.
+    They are setting up my username and email.
     ```

 2. What is the purpose of `--global`?

     ```
     Saves the information in all repositories
     ```

 F. Create a repository